Who wrote the Bible?

 - John wrote Revelation

 That’s the highlights.
 I share that not to give you an all-inclusive list.
 Rather show who wrote the book you are reading matters.
 And it matters greatly.
+This question, who wrote the Bible, cares a lot of weight in how we read the Bible.

 How This Impacts Our Reading